-All approved Providers must have must have a number of policies and procedures in place that reflect the way you operate across all your learning provision.
+All approved Providers must have policies and procedures in place that reflect the way you operate across all your learning provision.
 They should align with Open Awards policies and procedures wherever possible.

 When policies are created or amended, you should include a clear set of procedures to show how the policy will be implemented, reviewed and updated.